b-yond-infinite-network/sharkfest-europe-2023/README.md

 There are two options to run this workshop:

 * [Option 1:](#option-1-using-google-colab) (preferred): Using [Google Colab](https://colab.google)
+  > Google Colaboratory, or "Colab" for short, is a cloud-based Jupyter notebook environment that allows for free Python code execution with free access to GPUs.
+To learn more about how to use Google Colaboratory, watch this [YouTube tutorial](https://www.youtube.com/watch?v=inN8seMm7UI).
   * Minimal setup required (5 mins)
   * Requires a google account

 * [Option 2:](#option-2-local-mode) Local Mode
   * Requires local installation of prerequisites (tools & libraries)
   * Only supported on POSIX systems
   > If you have a Windows machine either install and setup WSL2 ahead of time and make sure your network configuration is working as expected or switch back to Option 1

 ### Option 1: Using Google Colab